UnemployedNerds/WRO2026-FE-UnemployedNerds/README.md

 ## Robot
 ## Robots mechanical aspect
 ### Rear wheels mechanism
-we use a diffrencial mechanism like this :
+we use a diffrencial mechanism like this to move the robot forward or backwards:

 ![diffrencial](images/diffrencialrobo.png)

+the diffrencial is connected to a rod that is spinning at a gear ratio of 24:8 so its prodoucing 3x the speed that the motor is inputing
 ### Steering mechanism :